 With a few exceptions, laboratory instrument designs are unremarkable.
 A Google image search of spectrometers returned the following:

 Can you tell one company’s offering from another?
 There is little differentiation.
 And there is little to get excited about here.
-Searches of other instrument types give similar results.
+Searches of other instrument types and medical device designs give similar results.
 This presents an opportunity for instrumentation companies to distinguish their products through design.
 It also points to an opportunity for companies to increase revenue by positioning themselves as providers of entire lines of equipment rather than just individual machines.
 Many labs are populated with a mix of machines from different manufacturers.
 There is little impression of order or organization, precisely in an environment where there should be.
 Populating a lab with machines that are visually all part of a family will create the order and organization that is appropriate in a lab setting, and will foster a sense of precision, accuracy and efficiency in the lab’s personnel.
 Analytical labs can promote that as a differentiating factor in their own marketing.
 Pointing that out can be used as a selling point by the instrument company.
 By marketing an entire line of instruments, it will be easier to also sell the automation software that is associated with the instrument line.
 Sales of automation software is of growing importance to instrumentation companies.
 Good industrial design of the hardware will make the software sale easier to accomplish.

 Lab instrumentation will increasingly rely on robotics for sample preparation and automation for processing.
 The number of samples that can be analyzed at once is increasing.
 Microfluidic techniques are enabling many different assays to be performed at the same time upon a single, very small sample.